Early Years 30 hours offer.

 We also use ‘wow’ cards in Early Years 2, which celebrate things the children have done out of school.
 These are laminated and displayed to be celebrated.
 Early Years 1 use the ‘I can’ tree in a similar way .

 We have two parents evenings during the year in both Early Years 1 and 2, and offer an open door policy for parents to come in at any time to discuss issues which may arise

 Parents are welcomed into our unit to work and play with the children, and we now have a bank of parents who come in regularly and help.
 (DBS checked)

 Children love to be outdoors and when learning takes place outside this can only enhance their progression.
 We have made changes to the lay out of the outdoor area and have introduced a much improved water area.

-Early Excellence is the company that runs the outdoor project and they have been very impressed with how we have implemented the resources and the equipment and above all how engaged the children were.
+Early Excellence is the company that we used to upgrade our outdoor outdoor area and they have been very impressed with how we have implemented the resources and the equipment and above all how engaged the children were.
 Areas such as writing and mark making have improved in the outdoor area with both boys and girls using the resources to mark make their ideas.